 Or a more complex one: An incoming ETA is compared to the STA.
 In case the ETA is five minutes later and First Class passengers are on board a “critical delay” event is generated.

-Of course, that requires to sit down and define the rules which are important to you.
-By doing so you can create a huge amount of data for each single flight.
-Ultimately, this provides the possibility for much more detailed and sophisticated analysis.
+Of course, that requires sitting down and defining the rules which are important to you.
+By doing so you can create a huge amount of data for every single flight.
+Ultimately, this provides the possibility for a much more detailed and sophisticated analysis.

-From first test runs with a large airline and a very limited rules set of only 30 rules, we’ve seen that the amount of data can be increased by the factor 20-30.
-That means 30 times more data to analyse.
-30 times more data to detect out problems.
+From the first test runs with a large airline and a very limited rules set of only 30 rules, we’ve seen that the amount of data can be increased by the factor of 20-30.
+That means 30 times more data to analyze.
+30 times more data to detect problems.
 And 30 times more data to identify the root causes for these problems.

 What’s needed for it?
 Actually, not very much — at least compared to other big data solutions.
 Yes, you need a software component that generates the events and provides you the possibility to define all the rules you need.

-For the techies: We realised that with common big data technologies, by developing a component which is based on Kafka and Flink.
+For the techies: We realized that with common big data technologies, by developing a component which is based on Kafka and Flink.
 Developed with Scala.

-Personally, I really do think that this approach holds the potential to massively improve airline operations by providing new possibilities for analysing — and for applying state-of-the-art technologies.
+Personally, I really do think that this approach holds the potential to massively improve airline operations by providing new possibilities for analyzing — and for applying state-of-the-art technologies.